Hideko Fukushima: Participation in Jikken Kōbō

 It was through Abe that Fukushima met the internationally active surrealist critic and writer Shūzō Takiguchi, and through his support, she gained further prominence throughout the 1950s.
 In 1951, Fukushima became a founding member of the Tokyo-based 1950s avant-garde collective Jikken Kōbō, an experimental multi-disciplinary and technologically-inclined group for whom Takiguchi served as mentor.
 Fukushima was one of three visual artists in Jikken Kōbō alongside Katsuhiro Yamaguchi and Shōzō Kitadai, and her brother, musician and composer Kazuo Fukushima, was also a member, but she was the sole female participant in the collective.
 The group's activities were inspired by the European Dadaists, Surrealists, and Bauhaus—movements in which Takiguchi was most deeply invested, but responded to the specific circumstances of 1950s Tokyo, recovering as it was from the war defeat and destruction.
 They further distinguished themselves through their commitment to a form of collaboration in which the distinction between individuals contributions would be masked to create a collective statement with each performance, exhibition, or presentation.
 A statement for their first public presentation in 1951 declared their intention “to combine the various art forms, reaching an organic combination that could not be realized within the combinations of a gallery exhibition, and to create a new style of art with social relevance closely related to everyday life.”

-Fukushima's role in the group was exemplary of this collaborative ethos.
+Fukushima's role in the group was typical of this collaborative ethos.
 Although she exhibited her paintings as part of Jikken Kōbō’s 1952 exhibition at Takemiya Gallery and 1956 exhibition at Fūgetsu-dō, both in Tokyo, much of her work in the collective involved her experimenting with other forms of visual expression, including designing sets and costumes for the group’s stage performance works.
 In fact, from Jikken Kōbō's first public presentation of the dance performance The Joy of Life, performed at Hibiya Public Hall in 1951 to accompany the first Picasso exhibition in Tokyo; Fukushima was creating bold geometric costume designs for the dancers to wear as they navigated between Shōzō Kitadai's mobile-like set pieces.

 Other examples of her experiments in non-painting media included her collaboration with her brother Kazuo, creating the visuals for the 1953 autoslide projection Foam is Created (Minawa wa tsukurareru), and her designs for costumes and set pieces for the group’s 1955 performances of Arnold Schoenberg’s 1912 Pierrot Lunaire at Sankei International Conference Hall, Tokyo.